 Beaverdale Holiday Lights

-Over 50 homes in this Beaverdale hood do their best Clark Griswold impression, competing for bragging rights in this annual light show.
+More than 50 homes in Beaverdale do their best Clark Griswold impression, competing for bragging rights in this annual light show.
 Subtlety is not an option, as light displays, both cutting edge and classic, light up the neighborhood.
 There’s even a sign at the entrance that tells you what radio station to turn it to in order to sync up with the light displays.

 Where: Ashby and Wallace Avenues, East and West of Beaver Avenue

-Where to eat: Christopher’s Restaurant, 2816 Beaver Ave, Des Moines
+Where to eat: Jethro’s BBQ, 3100 Forest Avenue, Des Moines

 Historic Valley Junction

-Not only can you enjoy over 150,000 lights, but you can also get your holiday shopping done at Historic Valley Junction’s cool vintage and handmade stores, and then refuel at one of their unique bars and eateries.
-Check out Jingle in the Junction on Thursday, December 5, 12 and 19 from 5:00pm – 9:00pm for free horse-drawn carriage rides, Santa and caroling.
+Not only can you enjoy more than 125,000 lights, but you can also get your holiday shopping done at Historic Valley Junction’s cool vintage and handmade stores, and then refuel at one of their unique bars and eateries.
+Check out Jingle in the Junction on Thursday, December 9 and 16 from 5 – 9 p.m. for extended shopping and in-store specials, mailbox to the North Pole, and a seasonal selfie spot!

 Where: Fifth Street and Railroad Ave, West Des Moines